 Special Event Inquiry

-The seasons are changing – days are crisp, evenings are long, the leaves are falling, and the new Tasting Menu has arrived.
-The 6 course dinner (also available as 4 courses) celebrates the changing of the seasons and is bursting with fall’s flavours.
-Read on for a preview of each course.
-The Fall Tasting Menu is available as four courses for 79 or six courses for 99, with additional wine pairings.
+The days are dark, the nights are long, and the new Winter Tasting Menu is here.
+The 6 course dinner (also available as 4 courses) celebrates the changing of the seasons and is bursting with winter’s flavours.
+The Winter Tasting Menu is available as four courses for 79 or six courses for 99, with additional wine pairings.

 Holidays at Bauhaus

 It’s never too early to begin planning your holiday party!
 Whether you’re looking for an intimate space for 15 or a beautiful venue for up to 100 guests, Bauhaus is the perfect choice this holiday season.
 Offering seasonal-crafted menus from our Executive Chefs, bespoke cocktails, and an exemplary wine list.

 Contact us to begin planning your holiday celebration today.

 HUFFINGTON POST: Michelin Chef Brings Hot New Restaurant to Vancouver

 Friday and Saturday Valet Parking Available